 Jazz didn't say a word as she pushed herself away from her unfinished breakfast and left the room.

-It was when he walked down to the lab intending to ask Maddie about Jazz that Jack started to suspect he may have been the one responsible, as it became apparent that the two had seemed to coordinate their punishment for whatever transgression he'd made.
+It was when he walked down to the lab, intending to ask Maddie about Jazz, that Jack started to suspect he may have been the one responsible, as it became apparent that the two had seemed to coordinate their punishment for whatever transgression he'd made.

 "Mads?
 Are you alright?" his voice quivered slightly as he took a few steps closer, seeing his wife this tense tightened a coil within his chest.
-Suspecting that he may be responsible added an extra weight to his stomach that he knew wasn't cause by the breakfast he'd skipped.
+Suspecting that he may be responsible added an extra weight to his stomach that he knew wasn't caused by the breakfast he'd skipped.

 The light from the blow torch snapped off and Jack had to blink the bright spots it left behind from his vision, trying to peer through the blotches to find any indication that Maddie was going to acknowledge his presence.
 It seemed as though she'd looked his way for a moment but before his eyes could clear enough to meet hers she'd looked away again.

 Jack watched, puzzled as his wife raised a hand to cover her mouth and catch the sob that ripped its way from her throat, she hadn't succeeded as the sound echoed across the lab and tore its way straight through Jack's heart, his eyes stung and his throat closed up at the sound.